 E Aspiration of gastric contents

-A 40-year-old previously healthy woman, a non-smoker, has had episodes of fever, non-productive cough, and dyspnea over the past 3 months.
+A 41-year-old previously healthy woman, a non-smoker, has had episodes of fever, non-productive cough, and dyspnea over the past 3 months.
 Her symptoms disappeared after a month's vacation, but reappeared when she returned home to take care of her canaries.
 On physical examination there are no abnormal findings.
 A chest radiograph shows fine diffuse and nodular infiltrates in all lung fields.
-Her disease is most likely to be produced via which of the following mechanisms?
+Her disease is most likely to be produced via which of the following inflammatory mechanisms?

 A Mast cell degranulation